BEAR: Towards Beam-Search-Aware Optimization for Recommendation with Large Language Models: Methodology

 Notably, although this objective is a \emph{weaker constraint} than \eqnref{eq:sufficient_condition}, it remains a strong enough constraint and serves as an \emph{effective and computationally efficient surrogate} for optimization.
 On the one hand, as shown in \cref{fig:pr_and_tpr_pruning_rate}, failure to satisfy this necessary condition is the \emph{primary} cause of incorrect pruning, accounting for over 70\% of all cases.
 Therefore, directly optimizing this necessary condition can substantially mitigate the training-inference inconsistency and improve recommendation performance.
 On the other hand, unlike \eqnref{eq:sufficient_condition}, this objective does not require simulating the beam search procedure and only involves computing the token-wise top-$B$ threshold $\beta_t^B$.
-Note that the probabilities $P_\theta(\cdot | y_{< t}, x)$ for all valid next tokens of each positive prefix $y_{< t}$ can be efficiently calculated by applying a softmax operation to the output logits of LLMs, while these logits are already computed during SFT.
+Note that the probabilities $P_\theta(\cdot | y_{< t}, x)$ for all valid next tokens of each positive prefix $y_{< t}$ can be efficiently calculated by applying softmax to the output logits of LLMs, while these logits are already computed during SFT.
 Therefore, calculating this top-$B$ threshold $\beta_t^B$ incurs no additional forward passes of LLMs.
 As a result, its computational cost is comparable to standard SFT and is significantly more efficient than directly optimizing \eqnref{eq:sufficient_condition}, as evidenced by our empirical results in \cref{fig:runtime,fig:training-efficiency}.

-\noindentparnoline{Beam-Search-Aware Regularization (BEAR).} Despite the potential benefits of optimizing the necessary condition \eqnref{eq:necessary_condition}, it poses significant challenges due to its inherent \emph{discontinuity}, which hinders gradient-based optimization.
-To tackle these issues, we follow the principle of Empirical Risk Minimization~\citep{vapnik2013nature} and formulate the risk indicating the violation of this necessary condition as:
+\noindentparnoline{Beam-Search-Aware Regularization (BEAR).} Despite the potential benefits of optimizing the necessary condition \eqnref{eq:necessary_condition}, this approach poses significant challenges due to its inherent \emph{discontinuity}, which hinders gradient-based optimization.
+To tackle these issues, we follow the principle of Empirical Risk Minimization (ERM)~\citep{vapnik2013nature} and formulate the risk indicating the violation of this necessary condition as:

 Here, the $\Delta_t^B = \log \beta_t^B - \log P_\theta(y_t | y_{< t}, x)$ term\footnote{In objective \eqnref{eq:necessary_condition}, the indicator function $\mathbb{I}\left(P_\theta(y_t | y_{< t}, x) \geq \beta_t^B\right)$ is equivalent to $\mathbb{I}\left(\log \beta_t^B - \log P_\theta(y_t | y_{< t}, x) \leq 0\right)$, which operates on the difference of log-probabilities and thus facilitates optimization.} can be interpreted as the \emph{pruning margin} at step $t$.
 A positive pruning margin indicates that the token-wise probability of $y_t$ falls below the top-$B$ threshold $\beta_t^B$, which corresponds to the violation of the necessary condition \eqnref{eq:necessary_condition} and leads to immediate pruning at step $t$.
 Therefore, minimizing this risk for each step is fundamentally equivalent to optimizing the necessary condition for beam search survival.